-Here are some simple tips on this versatile ancient Chinese cooking technique to guarantee that your next stir-fry attempt will be a success.
+Here are some simple stir frying tips to guarantee that your next stir fry attempt will be a success!

 1. Hot, hot, hot!